 Databasus

-PostgreSQL backup tool with MySQL and MongoDB support
+PostgreSQL backup tool with Point-in-time-recovery and restore verification

 Databasus is a free, open source and self-hosted tool to backup PostgreSQL.
 Make backups with different storages (S3, Google Drive, FTP, etc.) and notifications about progress (Slack, Discord, Telegram, etc.).
-MySQL, MariaDB and MongoDB are supported too
+With a focus on Point-in-Time Recovery at low RPO/RTO

 Databasus dashboard interface